Skeet and Trap Practice

 If you have not shot DTL before, it is a very popular trap discipline, shot from five positions setup in a crescent shape, these positions are located 16 yards from the trap house, which throws random targets from an oscillating trap between 0 and 22.5 degrees to either side of a centre post set 50-55 yards from the trap house.
 The clays all come out at the same height, but the trajectory changes depending on the oscillation of the trap.
 A DTL round is 25 targets, there is full use of the gun allowed on each target.

-The Skeet and DTL practice ranges are available Wednesday to Saturday from 10:00 hrs throughout the year, practice is also available on some Sundays if we are not holding a competition, please check our fixtures page for more information.
+The Skeet and DTL practice ranges are available Fridays and Saturdays (and Thursday evenings in summer) from 10am throughout the year, practice is also available on some Sundays if we are not holding a competition, please check our fixtures page for more information.